adamhau/adamhau/README.md

 - 👋 Hi, I’m @adamhau
 -
 - 👀 I’m interested in working!
 Any job in tech would be a great first step to further my skills and professional resume.
-I am hoping to learn new computer languages and concepts to start working on personal projects this coming year.
+I hope to learn new computer languages and concepts to start working on personal projects this coming year.
-- Specific interests of mine in computer science would be: Being creative, computer security, programming, robotics and hardware.
+-
 -
-- 🌱 I’m currently going into my second year of my Computer Science degree in University.
-I will be taking an intro C++ course, Digital Computer Fundamentals, Discrete Structures and Calculus.
+- 🌱 I’m currently in my second year of my Computer Science degree learning Java, C++ and Data Structures.
+This year I have finished my math minor and am now fully devoting my time to studying and learning comp sci.
-- I hope to join my Universities Co-op program to gain employment and work experience.
+- I am enrolled in my university co-op program and am currently searching for my first internship!
 -
 - 💞️ I’m looking to collaborate on video games.
-I do not have much experience with them but would love to learn!
+I do not have much experience with them but I would love to learn!
 -
 - 📫 How to reach me:
 - Email: adamhaugen0@gmail.com